qiqi-helloworld/ABSGD/README.md

 ```
 News<img src="https://user-images.githubusercontent.com/17371111/196532894-41de92a5-8ccb-48ed-b477-aa435e155c1f.png" alt="drawing" width="20"/>
 ----------------------------------------------
-With the assistant of ABSGD, we achieve ***1st in ResNet50*** (4th of 16 in total) in the [iWildCam](https://wilds.stanford.edu/leaderboard/) out of distribution changllenge, Oct 2022.
+With the assistant of ABSGD, we achieve ***1st in ResNet50*** (4th of 16 in total) in the [iWildCam](https://wilds.stanford.edu/leaderboard/) out of distribution changllenge, 10/2022.
 The code repo is provided in the [wilds-competition](https://github.com/qiqi-helloworld/ABSGD/tree/main/wilds-competition).

 Package has been released, to install:
 ```